Back to Guides

 Visualization

-Mental rehearsal activates similar neural pathways to actual performance:
+Mental rehearsal activates similar neural pathways to actual performance.
+We have a dedicated guide on visualisation techniques for presenters:

 • Close your eyes and imagine giving your presentation successfully